-Disruptive behaviour in the classroom (Prep) or failure to comply with behaviour in line with the Code of Conduct will result in sanctions:
+Disruptive behaviour in the classroom (Tooting) or failure to comply with behaviour in line with the Code of Conduct will result in sanctions:

-- 1. First warning KS2 pupils will be spoken to about the behaviour and given strategies. - 2.
-Second warning KS2 pupils will be reminded to use strategies.
-They will also be given a warning and an orange card to help them keep track of this warning. - 3.
-Break/Lunch Detention KS2 pupils have restorative conversations.
+- 1. First warning KS3 pupils will be spoken to about the behaviour and given strategies. - 2.
+Second warning KS3 pupils will be reminded to use strategies. - 3.
+Break/Lunch Detention KS3 pupils have restorative conversations.
 If behaviour is considered aggressive they will have a lunch time detention (supervised by a member of the pastoral team.
 Behaviour will be logged and parents will be informed. - 4.
 Exit A member of the pastoral team will be called to exit the pupil from the classroom.
 Parents will be informed.
-The Head/Deputy Head will consider sanction/exclusion.
+The Head will consider sanction/exclusion.

-Disruptive behaviour in the classroom (Senior) or failure to comply with behaviour in line with the Code of Conduct will result in sanctions:
+Disruptive behaviour in the classroom (Tooting) or failure to comply with behaviour in line with the Code of Conduct will result in sanctions for KS4 students.

 - 1. First warning pupils will be spoken to about the behaviour and given strategies. - 2.
 Second warning pupils will be reminded to use strategies.
-They will also be given a warning card to help them keep track of their behaviour visually. - 3.
 Break/Lunch Detention pupils have restorative conversations.
 If behaviour is considered aggressive they will have a lunch time detention (supervised by a member of the pastoral team.
-Behaviour will be logged and parents will be informed. - 4.
+Behaviour will be logged and parents will be informed. - 3.
 Exit A member of the pastoral team will be called to exit the pupil from the classroom.
 Parents will be informed.
 The Head/Deputy Head will consider sanction/exclusion.